Skip to main content

 "Being an antiracist requires persistent self-awareness, constant self-criticism, and regular self-examination." - Ibram X. Kendi

-Use the resources below to start an honest internal dialog or conversation about Race, Equity and Inclusion and really get to know yourself, your neighbors and your community.
+Use the resources below to start an honest internal dialogue or conversation about Race, Equity and Inclusion and really get to know yourself, your neighbors and your community.

 Looking for personalized recommendations or additional resources?
 Call us at 803-799-9084 for assistance.